Croatian parliament to vote on new ministers on Friday

-ZAGREB Croatia's ruling conservatives have secured a new parliamentary majority which will approve new ministers on Friday, Prime Minister Andrej Plenkovic said late on Thursday.
+ZAGREB (Reuters) - Croatia's ruling conservatives have secured a new parliamentary majority which will approve new ministers on Friday, Prime Minister Andrej Plenkovic said late on Thursday.

 The ruling HDZ party has struck a deal with the liberal Croatian People's Party (HNS), representatives of national minorities and some smaller parties to remain in power following a split between the HDZ and its former junior coalition partner, the centre-right Most ("Bridge") party, in April.